nicylisa/vectorial-HVAC-Simulink-Model/README.md

+There is all the model setting files and model file in HVACmodel folder.

 There are two folders for the two experiments based on HVAC model.
 Based on the work of Cauchi and Abate,this work follows model frame work and themromal dynamics improved the model to make it scalable.
 Ordinary differitial equations list as follows: